Learning How to Write a Lab Report

 Title Page

-By following a traditional lab reports outline, it is not obligatory to include a title page in a lab report.
-However, if your professor has asked for one, you will need to include it.
+By following a traditional lab report outline, it is not obligatory to include a title page in a lab report.
+However, if your professor has asked for one, you must include it.
 No matter what lab report format you need to follow, your title page should include the following information:

 Title

-The title of your lab report should be maximally clear and engaging informing the reader about what you did.
-If you have such an opportunity, you will need to begin your title with the keyword instead of an article.
+The title of your lab report should be maximally clear and engaging, informing the reader about what you did.
+If you have such an opportunity, you must begin your title with the keyword instead of an article.

 Are You Worried About How to Write an Introduction for a Lab Report?

-If you are not sure how to write an introduction for a lab report, here are some tips that will help you cope with the task much faster and more efficiently.
+If you are unsure how to write an introduction for a lab report, here are some tips to help you cope with the task much faster and more efficiently.
 A typical introduction section will start with the purpose of the report.
 Then the writer needs to introduce the literature relevant to the subject.
-The writer needs to include the hypothesis and explain why he believes that it is viable.
-Make sure to have a clear understanding of each element in the introduction section.
-The Purpose section may be confusing; therefore, we will take a closer look at it.
+The writer must include the hypothesis and explain why he believes it is viable.
+Make sure to clearly understand each element in the introduction section.
+The Purpose section may be confusing; therefore, we will look closely at it.

 Purpose

 Some of the writers confuse the purpose with the hypothesis.
-In the purpose, you are supposed to highlight what you suppose to achieve through the experiment.
+In the purpose, you are supposed to highlight what you are supposed to achieve through the experiment.
 It is much broader than the hypothesis.
 It takes some time for a student to learn how to distinguish between them.

 Materials and Methods

 This section is used to explain how the writer tested his hypothesis.
 One should clarify the rationale as well.
-It is not enough to just design and perform an experiment.
+It is not enough to design and perform an experiment.
 The readers may want to have an opportunity to validate your findings.
 The experiment should be reproducible.
 If another researcher follows the procedure you describe, he should acquire similar or the same results.
-Thus, this section of the lab report needs to follow a definite style and structure.
+Thus, this lab report section must follow a definite style and structure.

 Data